-However, we know relatively little about the natural history of lrish ladybirds and effects of of climate and habitat change on native species and immigrants.
+However, we know relatively little about the natural history of both lrish and Dublin ladybirds and effects of climate and habitat change on native ladybird species and on immigrant ladybirds.

-· study the behaviour and ecology of these beetles
+- Studying the behaviour and ecology of these ladybirds.

-Records and supporting photographs are welcome from members of the general public - please see links below under "Publications .....".
+Records and supporting photographs are most welcome from members of the general public, and may be submitted online, by email or by post.

-Attendance at events that may be organised by the Field Club are, of necessity, restricted to members of the Club and their guests.
-New members are most welcome.
+Note: Attendance at events organised by the Dublin Naturalists’ Field Club is, of necessity, restricted to members of the Club and their guests.

 The Dublin Naturalists’ Field Club’s Records Policy

-Ladybird Records submitted to the Dublin Naturalists' Field Club remain the property of the record creater and the data received willl be used for this project only and will not be passed on to a third person or organisation.
-You may down load a copy of our policy in pdf format by clicking on the ladybird icon immediately below:
+Ladybird Records submitted to the Dublin Naturalists’ Field Club remain the property of the record creator and data received will be used for this project only and will not be passed on to a third person or organisation.
+You may down load a copy of our policy in pdf format here.